 Uganda is an exciting destination for adventure seekers with a plethora of activities to indulge in.
-One of the most popular activities is gorilla trekking in Bwindi Forest National Park, where visitors can witness these majestic creatures up close in their natural habitat.
+One of the most popular activities is gorilla trekking in Bwindi Impenetrable National Park, where visitors can witness these majestic creatures up close in their natural habitat.
 Another highlight is the Mgahinga Gorilla National Park, where you can watch the acrobatic Golden Monkeys leaping from branch to branch.

 In addition to the primates, Uganda also boasts stunning natural wonders such as Sipi Falls and Murchinson Falls, where visitors can marvel at the magnificent cascading waterfalls.